paul-hammant/imapdigester/README.md

 # Command emails

-If you email the subject line of `git-pull` to the rollup email address, the thing will update itself from git (provided there are no merge conflicts).
+If you email the subject line `git-pull` to the rollup email address, the daemon will update itself from git (provided there are no merge conflicts).

+If you email the sibject-line `pause` to the rollup email address, the daemon will pause.

+If you email the sibject-line `resume` to the rollup email address, the daemon will resume from it's paused state.

 # Yet to do